paultag/notes.pault.ag/notes/kerberos-rtl-sdr-broadband.md

 perfect(ish) alignment, why don't we just stick all the output samples that come out of the SDRs together and use it as one large SDR?

-It should be as straightforward as tuning each SDR offset by the bandwidth amount (in our case, also the Samples per Second), taking a number of samples, preforming an FFT to move to the frequency domain, aligning all the frequency readings into a single large buffer 4 times the size of each SDR's buffer, and preforming an IFFT, creating an IQ stream at 4 times the sample rate of the input data, with 4 times the bandwidth.
+Since we know the bandwidth each radio can observe (in my case, 1.8 MHz), we can preform the alignment routine above and then tune each radio to 4 different frequencies, 1.8MHz apart.
+Since we can't easily sitch the samples together in the time-domain, we're going to need to preform some FFTs and operate in the frequency domain, and rely on the IFFT to fold our data back into a time series.
+Most FFT libraries will return values in a format that is a bit easier to program with, where the positive frequency bins come first, and halfway through, it switches to the negitive ones.
+Given that we want to combine our frequency ranges, we're going to need to shift the FFT values, since the "0" frequency has moved, and we want our frequency range to go from the negative values, through zero to the positive ones.
+We then have to either preform another fft shift, or if we have an even number of devices, use the copy function to write the data in an already shifted order.
+After we preform the IFFT, we wind up with an IQ stream at 4 times the sample rate of the input data, with 4 times the bandwidth.

 ![Waterfall display showing 7.2 MHz of spectrum](../static/posts/kerberos-rtl-sdr-broadband/gqrx.png)